-Jelly for home workers
+Jelly events for home workers

-was invented in 2006 by two IT freelancers in New York who were chatting one day about the drawbacks of working from home.
+were invented in 2006 by two IT freelancers in New York who were chatting one day about the drawbacks of working from home.

-So that’s what they did in their apartment – oh, and called it Jelly because they were eating jelly beans when they were struck by inspiration.
+So that’s what they did in their apartment.
+Oh, and called it Jelly because they were eating jelly beans when they were struck by inspiration.
 (Thank goodness it wasn’t cabbage).

-was soon happening in apartments, coffee shops and offices across the US.
+Jelly events were soon happening in apartments, coffee shops and offices across the US.
 Then it spread to Europe including the UK, where Jelly takes place in a number of towns and cities.

+Jelly events are free and democratic.
 Anyone can hold Jelly anywhere, you just need to find a suitable space with free wi-fi access, desks or tables (and chairs, obviously!) and facilities to buy or make drinks and snacks.

-first took place in October 2009 at the JikaJika coffee shop in George Street where Jellyers were given sole use of a large table and two small tables at the back.
+Bath Jelly events first took place in October 2009 at the JikaJika coffee shop in George Street where Jellyers were given sole use of a large table and two small tables at the back.

 More thoughts on Jelly in Frome, Somerset, from Tim Osmond:

-Gavin Eddy, the owner, has an interest in Mozzo, an ethical coffee company that supplies the coffee machine in the kitchen, so good coffee was available at the bargain price of 50p per cup, and Jellyers whose stomachs rumble as lunchtime approaches brought their own sandwiches.
+Gavin Eddy, the owner, has an interest in Mozzo, an ethical coffee company that supplies the coffee machine in the kitchen.
+So good coffee was available at a reasonable price, and Jellyers whose stomachs rumble as lunchtime approaches brought their own sandwiches.

 Frome Jellyers started out by being very industrious and the chat didn’t start until lunchtime.
 But both times expertise was exchanged and opinions aired, all very good for the skills and mental health of those attending!